stashed/docs/docs/guides/latest/volumesnapshot/backup.md

 4. Stash operator also watches for `BackupSession` crd.
 Once it found a `BackupSession` crd, it creates a Volume Snapshotter `Job`.

-5. Then, Volume Snapshotter Job Creates a `VolumeSnapshot` vai kubernetes native API and Updates `BackupSession` status.
+5. Then, Volume Snapshotter Job Creates a `VolumeSnapshot` vai Kubernetes native API and Updates `BackupSession` status.

-6. Finally CSI `external-snapshotter` controller watches for `VolumeSnapshot`.
-Once, it found a `VolumeSnapshot`, it tiggers `CreateSnapshot` operations againts the CSI endpoint and backup data in the Cloud Volume.
+6. Finally, CSI `external-snapshotter` controller watches for `VolumeSnapshot`.
+Once, it found a `VolumeSnapshot`, it triggers `CreateSnapshot` operations against the CSI endpoint and backup data in the Cloud Volume.